UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 After raising a support ticket, you can view the ticket to monitor progress, add more information, add attachments, close or cancel the ticket.

 > [!NOTE]
 > The actions you can perform on a ticket depend on your support permissions.
-You'll always be able to update support tickets that you have raised.
+You'll always be able to update support tickets that you raised yourself.
 If you have the *Account Tickets* or *My Calls Admin* permissions, you can also view and edit tickets raised by other users on the account.

 In My Calls, on the **My Tickets** tab, find the ticket you want to view by:

 - Browsing through the list of tickets.
 By default, tickets are listed with the newest first.

-- Use the search field to find your ticket.
+- Using the search field to find your ticket.

-- Use filter options to find tickets with a particular status or date.
+- Using filter options to find tickets with a particular status or date.
 You can also filter by incident and request ticket types.

 ![My Tickets tab on the My Calls home page](images/ptl-mycalls-home.png)